 - Proof of spay/neuter, if applicable

 - Proof of your pet’s license, if applicable

 - A photo of your pet, well-lit and happily in the company of people.

-- A disaster plan that shows you have prepared a kit and plan for your pet.
+- A disaster plan which shows you’ve prepared a kit and a plan for your pet.
 Provide your landlord an emergency contact for matters relating to your pet in your absence.

 - Family Dog 1

 - Canine Good Citizen

 - Evidence of any pet health insurance you carry.

 Once you’ve provided the above kit, consider arranging a meet & greet for your pet and the landlord at the residence you’re hoping to rent.